linuxplayground/be6502-v2/README.md

 The 65C02 and 65C22 devices are well explained in other projects and on the Ben Eater 6502 series of Youtube videos.

+As I write this, I realise how much of it is copied from other people.
+I have tried to reference where I can.
+Most of the code is my own.

+I developed Snake entirely on my own.

+I followed the tutorial for Snake on a Commodore 64 but adapted it to work with my specific graphics setup.  [https://devdef.blogspot.com/2015/02/tetris-in-6502-assembler-part-1.html](https://devdef.blogspot.com/2015/02/tetris-in-6502-assembler-part-1.html)

 ## Address Decoding

 The usual method of address decoding on a single board computer seems to be to divide the 64k addressable memory into two and share between ROM and RAM.
 This is mostly the approach taken here, but rather than use a range of 74 series logic chips to manage the decoding, I have opted for a PLD.
 (Programmable Logic Device).